Tour de France: Cycle Tour Package 2020 – Last 10 Days

 Once at the top, cyclists and non-cyclists will meet at our private viewing station.
 In order to make the most of this day, we will secure a place at a strategic point to set up our Ronan Pensec Travel tents.
 There, you will be able to relax after today’s ride and enjoy some food and drinks while waiting for the pros to pass by.

 Pro riders: Stage 19: Bourg en Bresse / Champagnole (160 km / 99,42 miles)

 Group: Cyclists : Ride around the Lake Annecy

 Hotel: 2* Hotel Les Glaïeuls in Le Grand Bornand

 “Two days before the end of the race, the title and podium contenders might have the freedom to start focusing on the challenge that awaits the following day.
 It’ll therefore be up to the sprinters having survived the Alps to seize this opportunity to shine.
 The finish is really made for strong men.” – Christian Prudhomme

 Cyclists: Today we will take it easy and explore the area around the Lake of Annecy.

 Pro riders: Stage 20, Lure / La Planche des Belles Filles (36km / 22,37 miles)

 Group: Cyclists & Non-cyclists: Transfer to Paris

-Cyclists & Non-cyclists: After a good night rest, we will take the direction of Lyon airport to board a flight to Paris within a few hours.
-Your guides will then accompany you to your next hotel.
+Cyclists & Non-cyclists: After a good night rest, we will take the direction Geneva International airport to board a flight to Paris.
+Your guide will accompany you from Paris airport to your next hotel.